What Is Computer Science? Experts Explain Their Field

 What do computer science professionals do?

 Now that you know a bit more about computer science as an industry, it’s time to learn what that could mean for your career.
 We used real-time job analysis software to find the most sought-after job titles for associate and bachelor computer science degree holders.

 - Network engineer

 - Business intelligence analyst

 You’ll need the right blend of hard and soft skills if you want to land job titles like these.
-Take a look at these technical and transferrable skills that will come in handy in a computer science career, according to the U.S. Department of Labor:
+Take a look at these technical and transferable skills that will come in handy in a computer science career, according to the U.S. Department of Labor.